Did You Know?

 COQ10*

-Although not proven, there is some research that suggests benefits of coenzyme Q10 (CoQ10) for infertility.
+There is some research that suggests benefits of coenzyme Q10 (CoQ10) for infertility.
 CoQ10, which occurs naturally in the body, is a vitamin-like substance that is found at the cell level.
 High concentrations of CoQ10 are found in places with high energy requirements such as heart, liver, or kidney.
 It is different than other vitamins because it does not need to be supplied in the diet.

 DHEA